-In the bathroom you'll see a 110-volt switch for the water heater.
+A second switch for the water heater is also located on the panel.
 This provides power to the heating element.
 DO NOT use unless you are sure the water heater is full.
 (Open a faucet and see if there is a full stream of water on the hot side)